skellat/69admins/about.md

 This program is presented by [Stephen Michael Kellat](https://kellat.me/).
 Stephen is the owner of [Erie Looking Productions](https://erielookingproductions.info/), a boutique media arts consultancy based in Ashtabula, Ohio.
 He has been involved in various capacities in podcast production, production for radio, and video production since 2008.
 He holds a master's degree in library science from Clarion University of Pennsylvania.

 Production services on this program are provided by the crew at Erie Looking Productions.
-To find out more visit their website at <https://erielookingproductions.info>.
+To find out more please visit their website at <https://erielookingproductions.info>.

 The site is maintained via GitHub at <https://github.com/skellat/69admins>.